 Experienced Tutor - Reading/Writing, Algebra, Spanish

 I have had a lot of experience tutoring elementary school students, middle school students, and high school students.
-I love tutoring because looking back on my study habits during the time, there are a lot of things I would have done differently that I like to relay to my students.
-Personally for me, I have had tutors and mentors in the past who have given me various tips to excel in school and I am incredibly grateful for them.
-I love being able to help in any way I can so that my student...
+I love tutoring because looking back on my study habits during the time, there are many things I would have done differently that I like to relay to my students.
+I have had tutors and mentors in the past who have given me various tips to excel in school and I am incredibly grateful for them.
+I love being able to help in any way I can so that my students can excel and grow in...
 Read more

 Algebra 1, Algebra 2, American History, Biology, Vocabulary, Grammar, Reading, Spanish